asllop/OpenAVT-iOS/README.md

 - **Metricalc**: class conforming to `OAVTMetricalcProtocol`, used to calculate metrics.
 This step is optional.

-- **Backends**: class conforming to `OAVTBackendProtocol`, used to transmit data to a data service, database, business intelligence system, etc.
+- **Backend**: class conforming to `OAVTBackendProtocol`, used to transmit data to a data service, database, business intelligence system, storage media, etc.

-These objects represent a chain because the data captured by a tracker is sent to a hub that processes, pass it to a metric calculator and finally it is passed to a backend.
+These objects represents a chain because the data goes from one step to the next in a straight line.
+The data captured by a tracker is sent to a hub that process it, pass it to a metric calculator and finally it is passed to a backend.

 One instrument can contain multiple trackers, but only one hub, one metricalc and one backend.